UW-PREFIRE/PREFIRE_L0/README.md

 ## Requirements

-Python version 3.8+ is required, along with the following third-party Python packages: numpy
+Python version 3.8+ is required, along with the following third-party Python packages: numpy, netcdf4, pandas, skyfield

 The associated (Python-based) git repository ['PREFIRE_tools'](https://github.com/UW-PREFIRE/PREFIRE_tools) is also required for the proper operation of this package.